karaokemugen/karaokemugen-app/README.md

 -   **Complete metadata structure for songs**: Singers, songwriters, creators, authors, languages, categorization tags...
     -   Complete **filter system** and **search engine** based on the aforementionned metadata.
 -   **System Panel** to configure Karaoke Mugen:
     -   **Multi-karaoke repositories support**: You can add as many repositories you want.
-Karaoke Mugen comes up with [its own](https://gitlab.com/karaokemugen/bases/karaokebase) of course.
+Karaoke Mugen comes with [its own](https://gitlab.com/karaokemugen/bases/karaokebase) of course.
     -   **Configure** application behaviour and **view logs**
     -   **Manage** your song library (add, remove, edit...)
     -   **View stats** like most played or requested songs
 -   **User profiles** with access rights, favorites list, and preferences
 -   **Web interface** for smartphone/tablet/desktop ~~IE6 compatible~~
     -   Public interface can be set to _restricted mode_ to prevent adding songs or in _closed mode_ to prevent access while you prepare your karaoke.
-    -   Users can **add songs** they want from the library or their own favorites, follow the current playlist, see lyrics in realtime from where they are (great for near-sighted people who want to sing along!)
+    -   Users can **add songs** they want from the library or their own favorites, follow the current playlist, see lyrics in real time from where they are (great for near-sighted people who want to sing along!)
     -   Operators can **organize playlists** and control the player through the operator interface.
 -   **Highly customizable experience** to tailor the app to your specific needs (for twitch streams, in front of a crowd, between friends, for karaoke contests, etc.)
 -   **Display karaoke information** or operator announcements during song playback
 -   **Export/import** playlists and favorites
+-   For anime fans: **link your account with MyAnimeList, Anilist or Kitsu** to get a song list with all the anime you've seen!
 -   And **many other things**!
 Check out the [feature list](http://mugen.karaokes.moe/en/features.html)

 ## How it works

 -   See the **[install](#install)** section below
 -   **Launch the app** (see the **[launch](#launch)** section below).
 You will be prompted with some questions and you will need to create an account (online or local).
 -   Karaoke Mugen will update its database on startup with the default karaoke repository.
 You can alternatively create your own repositories and karaokes.
-See the [karaoke base repository](https://gitlab.com/karaokemugen/bases/karaokebase) and [documentation](http://docs.karaokes.moe/en/user-guide/manage/).
+See the [karaoke base repository](https://gitlab.com/karaokemugen/bases/karaokebase) and [documentation](https://docs.karaokes.moe/contrib-guide/manage/).
 -   Once your playlist is ready, invite some friends and direct them to the public interface with their device.
 Let them add songs.
 Once enough songs are added, hit play and **have fun**!

 Medias are downloaded on the go, but you can pre-download everything (beware, it's several hundred gigabytes big!) if you're preparing a karaoke event in a place without reliable Internet for example.